3uild-3thos/advanced-rust/Readme.md

 #### Week 1 - Native Rust Vault

-In this m will be required to make their own native Rust vault program capable of depositing and withdrawing lamports from a program-controlled vault account via PDA signing of an account derived from the depositor's signing address.
+In this module, students will be required to make their own native Rust vault program capable of depositing and withdrawing lamports from a program-controlled vault account via PDA signing of an account derived from the depositor's signing address.

-##### Key competencies achieved:
+##### Key competencies:

 1.1 - Account checks, serialization and security
 1.2 - Native Rust vault program